 Ask your assistants and seniors what they think.
-They may have noticed things the are not immediately obvious.
+They may have noticed things that are not immediately obvious.
 Manufacturers' instructions or data sheets can also help you spot hazards and put risks in their true perspective, as can accident and ill health records.

-STEP 2: Decide who might be harmed and how
+8.2.3.
+Step 2: Decide who might be harmed and how